Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Pressure range capability Excellent for very high pressures; pressure rises with system resistance High pressure possible by stages, but limited by hydraulics and suction margin

-Flow behavior when pressure changes Flow relatively constant at set speed (until slip/relief/unloader) Flow changes with pressure (operating point shifts on curve)
+Flow behavior when pressure changes Flow remains relatively constant at set speed until slip, relief, or unloader action occurs Flow changes with pressure because the operating point shifts on the curve

 Suction sensitivity High; needs suction discipline and low acceleration head losses High; prone to cavitation if NPSH margin is poor